jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 cal(L)_"higher" = sum_((h,r_0,t) in cal(G)_K) sum_((h',r_0,t') in.not cal(G)_K) sigma(hat(y)_"ht" - hat(y)_"h't'")
 $ <eq-gnn-loss>

-For the triplets, the authors @shadewatcher-2022 only consider connections with the _interact_ relation denoted by $r_0$ in the above equation.
+For the triplets, the authors @shadewatcher-2022 only consider connections with the _interact_ relation denoted by $r_0$.
 To complete the process, we need to specify the overall objective.
 Accordingly, we can identify the parameters that can be trained.